 In 2012, Michael and Rishon co-founded 10x Management along with a third partner who exited the company in early 2016.
 They brought decades of experience managing musicians, directors, and other creative entities to the technology sector.
 As the first talent agency for tech professionals, 10x Management has carved out its place as a trusted and exclusive resource for companies seeking the best and most coveted, high level freelance tech talent.

 10x’s story — rock star managers who now manage the new rock stars — has been heralded by several national media outlets, putting Michael and Rishon at the center of the conversation about the tech talent shortage, and what the future of this work holds.

-10x Management has been featured in The New Yorker and The Economist, and Rishon has presented at TEDx in the fall of 2015, published an article in Harvard Business Review in early 2016 and was featured on the cover of the Wharton Alumni Magazine in 2017.
+10x Management has been featured in The New Yorker and Tech Crunch, and Rishon has presented at TEDx in the fall of 2015, published an article in Harvard Business Review in early 2016 and was featured on the cover of the Wharton Alumni Magazine in 2017.
 In addition, Rishon has presented at SXSW, NYU, and for the Wharton Alumni Association.
 He has appeared on Bloomberg Television and BBC.

 Michael frequently appears on MSNBC, Bloomberg, BBC, Al Jazeera, and other television networks.

 In 1995, Michael and Rishon co-founded Brick Wall Management.
 What started as a music management company that managed, marketed, and shaped the careers of musicians like John Mayer, Citizen Cope, and Vanessa Carlton, now includes a consulting business that touches nearly every angle of the arts.